 ACD is undoubtedly an interesting target and therefore receives a lot of attention in anticancer research.
-This increasing interest in autophagy is amongst other things built on the fact that cell death resistance remains one of the primary hallmarks of cancer and at the same time one of the major barriers to overcome.
+This increasing interest in autophagy is amongst other factors built on the fact that cell death resistance remains one of the primary hallmarks of cancer and at the same time one of the major barriers to overcome.
 Indeed, cancer cells have developed an abundance of strategies that eventually result in apoptosis evasion,185 and which induces resistance toward anticancer therapy including chemo-and radiotherapy.
 An extensive study of Shimizu et al. demonstrated that apoptosis-inducing agents (e.g. etoposide) could induce cell death in MEF cells even despite their resistance to apoptosis (by Bax-/- and Bak-/- knockdown).
 Further investigation by means of chemical and genetic inhibition of autophagy clarified the cell death pathway to be autophagic cell death.186 Another example is given by Moretti et al. who detected autophagic cell death as the main death pathway in radiation treated apoptosis defective MEF cells.187 These are no isolated results; multiple studies show that autophagic cell death can be induced in apoptosis defective models corroborating the theory that autophagy induction is a promising new strategy for the eradication of resistant cancer.188

 It is clear that the modulation of autophagy by new and conventional drugs is an intriguing subject yet the question remains why NPs in particular are such appealing candidates compared to more common autophagy promoting drugs, such as doxorubicin or paclitaxel?
 As already extensively discussed in section 2 nanotherapy offers multiple advantages compared to conventional drugs.
 These advantages are due to specific physicochemical properties attributed to NPs such as their small size and high surface area over volume ratio.
 However, one must keep in mind that these properties also usually contribute to NP toxicity.
-The small size of the NPs is associated with new functionally attractive physical properties (e.g. surface plasmon resonance for Au NPs, superparamagnetism for IONPs), which has enabled an evolution of innovative techniques and therapies.189 By taking advantage of their optical properties and ability for therapeutic functionalization diagnosis and treatment can be combined into a single entity, permitting, for instance, image-based drug delivery.190 The high surface over volume ratio also provides a large platform permitting a high payload of potentially multiple ligands (e.g. drugs).
+The small size of the NPs is associated with new functionally attractive physical properties (e.g. surface plasmon resonance for Au NPs, superparamagnetism for IONPs), which has enabled an evolution of innovative techniques and therapies.189 By taking advantage of their optical properties and ability for therapeutic functionalization, diagnosis and treatment can be combined into a single entity, permitting, for instance, image-based drug delivery.190 The high surface over volume ratio also provides a large platform permitting a high payload of potentially multiple ligands (e.g. drugs).
 Furthermore, their size allows the particles to penetrate deeply in tissues, a feature exploited in the Enhanced Permeability and Retention (EPR) effect, a phenomenon also referred to as ‘passive targeting’ since it allows particles to accumulate at tumor sites.
 This accumulation is established by enhanced angiogenesis in tumor tissue, which results in leaky vasculature of low quality, moreover, the lymph drainage in these tissues is frequently inefficient.
 In other words, NPs can readily penetrate tumor tissue by its leaky vasculature while their removal is relatively low; logically this selectively generates high local concentrations of NPs in cancerous tissue allowing efficient killing.191 In addition, NPs can be designed to acquire long blood circulation times which further enhances their tumor uptake.192 Passive targeting can efficiently be combined with active targeting by for example the binding of cancer specific receptor ligands or antibodies on the NP surface thus increasing selectivity and undesired toxicity toward non-cancerous cells.193